yempi/house-pricing/README.md

 And the model Linear Regression from sklearn library had an r squared of 0.74 which is interpreted as the model can explain 74% of the price forecast.

+### Description of how model was trained (or retrained, if they are using an existing model)

+### Description and explanation of model’s confusion matrix, including final accuracy score